magenta-aps/mox/README.rst

 To install the OIO REST API, run ``install.sh``

-**NOTICE:** If you need to initialize the postgresql database as well you need to run ``install.sh -d``.

 **NOTE:** PostgreSQL 9.3 or later is required.
 If PostgreSQL is not installed on your system already, it will be during installation.

-**CAUTION:** The -d option will drop any existing mox database and all data in it will be lost.
-No warning is issued.

 To run the API for testing or development purposes, run: ::